Keyboard shortcuts

 • <PATH> - Path to analyze (file or directory)

 Description: Primary command for code analysis.
-Supports multiple output formats (json, markdown, terminal), coverage file integration, caching, parallel processing, context-aware risk analysis, and comprehensive filtering options.
+Supports multiple output formats (json, markdown, terminal), coverage file integration, parallel processing, context-aware risk analysis, and comprehensive filtering options.

 See Options section below for all available flags.